About

 Collaborations:

-Discography: Nineteen releases with Michael W. Bell’s involvement as composer, producer, or musician — spanning solo projects (Cinematic, 2021; Fragments, 2020), ProtoVoid (90377 Sedna, 2024), and collaborations via Aurora Eclipse Productions.
+Discography: Over twenty releases to date, with Michael contributing as composer, producer, or musician — spanning solo projects (Void: A Sonic Pilgrimage, 2025; Cinematic, 2021; Fragments, 2020), ProtoVoid (90377 Sedna, 2024), and collaborations released through Aurora Eclipse Productions.

 Born in London in 1988, Michael moved frequently in his youth, spending much of his early life in and around London and the South East.
 His first memorable experience of film and music came from Disney’s Fantasia, later deepened by watching films such as Gladiator, Armageddon, and Mission Impossible II with his father on one of the earliest Yamaha home surround systems.